sauliusdainys/docs/README.md

 Price is computed as follows: DataPrice=PPU*#_of_UM (number of units measure (bytes, responses).

-### Proposed Pricing Model for Oracles, Verifiers, Routers
+### Proposed Pricing Model for Oracles, Validators, Routers

-Services provided by oracles, verifiers and routers are typically based on volume of data either measured by number of bytes or messages (responses) served to data consumers.
+Services provided by oracles, validators and routers are typically based on volume of data either measured by number of bytes or messages (responses) served to data consumers.
 Thus a standard pricing model based on data volume should be sufficient.
 Other pricing models can be introduced (derived) from the base pricing model.

 ### Proposed Pricing Model for Data Lakes (Retention)